 Yes, you can defend.
 Yes, you can help start attacks and yes, you can score goals.

 As the deepest lying midfielder, one of the roles you have is being the pivot and helping change the point of attack.
-However, in some instances you may receive the ball and space can open up in front of you to drive towards the goal and have a shot.
+However, in some instances you may receive the ball and space can open up in front of you to drive toward the goal and have a shot.

 This is a great way you can add goals to your game.